 The Julia Community has a shared calendar for all upcoming global events.
 If you are an event organizer, please email us with the details so it can be added to the calendar.
 The Julia community also has local meetups around the world.

 We conduct the Julia User & Developer Survey right before JuliaCon every year and present the findings at JuliaCon.
-The survey has now been conducted two years in a row:
+The survey has now been conducted several years in a row:

 The Julia Language is proud to have fostered a diverse assortment of GitHub Organizations over the years.
 Find out more about our Ecosystem's GitHub Organizations.